meekostuff/HyperFrameset/doc/Quick-start.md

 - the "frameset"
 - auxiliary content

-Create a HTML document (page.html) with some page specific content.
+Create some HTML pages with some page specific content (page.html).
 Any page specific scripts, styles or meta-data should go in `<head>`.
 The `<body>` may also contain fallback content, which is only displayed if HyperFrameset is NOT enabled.